Voting Extended by 4 Hours in Jamsil 7-dong Due to Ballot Shortage

 Hundreds of Citizens and YouTubers Gather to Protest Alleged Election Fraud

-On June 3, the day of the 9th nationwide simultaneous local elections, an overnight standoff continued at the Second Voting Station in Jamsil 7-dong, Songpa-gu, Seoul, where a shortage of ballot papers had occurred.
-The police deployed nearly 500 personnel, including members of the riot squad.
+An all-night standoff continued at the Second Voting Station in Jamsil 7-dong, Songpa-gu, Seoul, where a shortage of ballot papers occurred on the main voting day of the 9th Nationwide Local Elections.
+The police deployed a force of nearly 500 personnel, including riot police.

-According to the police on June 4, approximately 470 officers had been deployed to the Second Voting Station in Jamsil 7-dong as of 3:00 a.m.
-Hundreds of people, including citizens and conservative YouTubers, gathered at the entrance of an apartment complex, chanting slogans such as "fraudulent election," "stop ballot counting," and "invalidate the vote."
-The police unofficially estimated the crowd at between 200 and 300 people.
+According to the police on June 4, approximately 470 officers had been dispatched to the Second Voting Station in Jamsil 7-dong as of 3:00 a.m.
+Hundreds of people, including citizens and conservative YouTubers, gathered at the site, surrounding the entrance to the apartment complex and chanting slogans such as "Election Fraud," "Stop the Counting," and "Invalidate the Vote."
+Unofficial police estimates put the crowd at between 200 and 300 people.

 Citizens opposing the removal of ballot boxes are chanting slogans all night in front of the Second Voting Station in Jamsil 7-dong, Songpa-gu, Seoul.
 Photo by Yonhap News Agency